skypilot-org/skypilot/docs/source/examples/docker-containers.rst

     accelerators: A100:1

   run: |
-    docker run --gpus all --shm-size 1g -v ~/data:/data ghcr.io/huggingface/text-generation-inference --model-id lmsys/vicuna-13b-v1.5
+    docker run --gpus all --shm-size 1g -v ~/data:/data \
+      ghcr.io/huggingface/text-generation-inference \
+      --model-id lmsys/vicuna-13b-v1.5

+    # NOTE: Uncommon to have any commands after the above.
-    # The above command is blocking, so any commands after it are uncommon and
+    # `docker run` is blocking, so any commands after it
     # will NOT be run inside the container.

 Private Registries
 ^^^^^^^^^^^^^^^^^^

-For Docker images hosted on private registries, when running containerized application, add a :code:`setup` section to your task YAML file to authenticate with the registry:
+When using this mode, to access Docker images hosted on private registries, simply add a :code:`setup` section to your task YAML file to authenticate with the registry:

 .. code-block:: yaml